Bernie the Dolphin: Plot

 Later that night, Kevin makes a plan to get his camera back from Winston, and he and Holly break into his office, and they overhear from Winston that their dad signed away permission to build an illegal chemical plant instead of an ocean park, and Winston catches them in his office, but they manage to escape and run into Sidney, their friend from Marineland, and Winston manages to catch up to them and try to get the camera back, but he breaks Sidney's phone in the process.

 Sidney takes the kids home and Abby offers to fix her phone and Bob does not believe the kid's story, but Abby does, and Sidney backs up their story.
-So Bob confronts Winston the next day about the illegal chemical plant he is building, and Winston threatens to have him thrown in jail with him since Bob signed permission for it and Bob kicks him in the knee and quits.
+Bob confronts Winston the next day about the illegal chemical plant he is building, and Winston threatens to have him thrown in jail with him since Bob signed permission for it.
+Bob kicks him in the knee and quits.

 Abby manages to fix Sidney's phone and Kevin and Holly takes it to her and shows her the evidence and she reveals that he also wants to buy Marineland.
 Bob apologizes to them for not believing them, but says it's not enough evidence to convict Winston.
-So, Abby suggests using Kevin's sea mammal footage for more evidence, and Bob tells the truth to a detective and gets protection from the police while Winston and Mayor Winters are arrested.
+Abby suggests using Kevin's sea mammal footage for more evidence, and Bob tells the truth to a detective and gets protection from the police while Winston and Mayor Winters are arrested.

 Meanwhile, Bernie is fully recovered from his sunburn and the Ryans go out on the ocean to look for his family and Kevin and Holly are interviewed about exposing Winston and the mayor's evil plans and their plan to release Bernie into the wild, and they later find them on the beach.
-So, Bernie is reunited with his family while a bunch of spectators watch on the beach.
+Bernie is reunited with his family while a bunch of spectators watch on the beach.